spritlesoftware/our-website/content/english/services/blockchain-services.md

   title: "D’Atelier"
   image: "images/blockchain/datlier.jpg"
   alt: "Innovative Digital Healthcare Solutions Development "
   content: "A jewellery design firm called D'Atelier creates jewellery for clients on their specific requests.
-By developing an NFT marketplace where they may sell their unique creations as digital assets, Spritle assists them"
+By developing an NFT marketplace where they may sell their unique creations as digital assets, Spritle assists them."

 why_choos_us:
   enable : true
   title : "Blockchain Networks We Support" content : "Blockchain establishes a link to a decentralized network where users may transmit transactions and create apps without the need for a server or centralized control.
-Make use of our extensive network assistance for you" image : "/images/screenshots/03.png"
+Make use of our extensive network assistance for you." image : "/images/screenshots/03.png"
   list:
   - name : "**Renowned network for the certification of smart contracts and transactions involving digital assets**"